-This Russian French toast recipe makes grenki (Гренки) just like my Russian grandmother made.
-The Russian take on French toast, grenki is easy to make, with just a handful of ingredients.
+My Russian French toast recipe makes grenki (Гренки) just like my Russian-Ukrainian grandmother and mother made.
+This Russian take on French toast is easy to make, with just a handful of ingredients.
 Eaten for breakfast, brunch or dessert, you can serve grenki sweet, with sugar, honey, golden or maple syrup, sour cream, fruit jam or berries – or savoury with sausages, bacon and tomatoes or smoked salmon.
 Just don’t forget the dill!

-My Russian French toast recipe will make you the grenki that my Russian baboushka made me for breakfast as a child.
+My Russian French toast recipe will make you the grenki that my Russian baboushka and mother made me for breakfast as a child.
 This is a very traditional French toast recipe aimed at those of you keen to recreate the Russian breakfasts or Ukrainian breakfasts of your childhoods, rather than those looking for trending French toast recipes such as a croissant French toast bake, brioche French toast, panettone French toast, or coconut-almond French toast casserole, which is a thing right now apparently.

 Well, I’m keeping things very traditional here because – if you’ve just arrived for the first time or you’re a regular reader dropping by – I’ve been recreating and documenting my Russian family recipes this month, so, no, we haven’t pivoted to a Russian food blog, but there has been a Russian takeover of sorts.